 The Note 8 had a decent camera upgrade so the Note 9 is likely to have a more minor camera bump, probably matching the dual-sensor 12MP+12MP rear-facing camera of the S9 Plus, together with the repositioned fingerprint scanner.

 And it will of course come with a stylus, the signature feature of the Note line-up, so you'll be able to do all the usual tricks – like put handwritten notes on the lock screen.
-Together with these slight improvements and increase in size, expect the price to go higher than the £869/$840 Samsung is asking for an unlocked S9 Plus.
+As noted above, together with these slight improvements and increase in size, you can expect the price to go higher than the £869/$840 Samsung is asking for an unlocked S9 Plus.

 Most of the speculation about the Note 9 centres around what might happen with the display.
 There's been plenty of talk that the phone will be the first major handset to embed a fingerprint reader under the screen, which would certainly be a coup and free up some space on the back of the device too.

-This is by no means confirmed though – it sounds like Samsung is working as hard as it can to get a fingerprint scanner under the screen of the Note 9, but it's going to have to pass a lot of rigorous tests first, and if it doesn't work perfectly then the company isn't going to lose too much by saving it for its 2019 handsets instead
+This is by no means confirmed though – it sounds like Samsung is working as hard as it can to get a fingerprint scanner under the screen of the Note 9, but it's going to have to pass a lot of rigorous tests first, and if it doesn't work perfectly then the company isn't going to lose too much by saving it for its 2019 Samsung Galaxy S10 handsets.

 Based on a leaked patent we've seen though, Samsung wants to go even further than that, putting the front-facing camera, the iris scanner and the face recognition system under glass as well.
 That would mean the whole of the front of the Note 9, more or less, would be given over to the screen.